From The Merk Manual..."An uncommon syndrome of failing placental function and fetal jeopardy that occurs after 42 wk."

 Use the least restricting methods of induction first, using other methods if necessary.

 Be sure to stay aware of the baby's health.
+Ask your caregiver questions about things you do not understand.

 Things to discuss with your caregiver: